thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 external PSK.
 For performance reasons the support for resumption PSKs is often found in implementations that use X.509 certificates for authentication.
+Implementations that only support external PSKs are common in constrained devices; implementations using certificates often also support resumption PSKs for performance.

 A "plain" PSK-based TLS/DTLS client or server, which only implements support for external PSKs as its long-term credential, MUST implement the following extensions: